stimulsoft/Samples-JS/AngularJS/README.md

 This simple demo illustrates integration of Stimulsoft Report.JS into an Angular project.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

 * run ``` npm install ``` to install nmp modules